l-copeman/bicycle-store/TESTING.md

 ### Known Bugs

+- I have used a yellow border to highlight different elements throughout the project.
+Although the yellow border for the country dropdown box in the checkout form, wraps around the title aswell as the dropdown box, where it should only be bordering the dropdown box.
+- When editing a product, the current image does not show.

 ### Resolved Bugs

 - The shopping bag was adding the standard delivery cost to the total, even when there were no products in the shopping bag.
 So a total of £15 was shown, when users first enter the site.